KyleDottin/Security-agent-in-VANETs-AI-Based-Intrusion-Detection/Nassmcp/README.md

    ```bash
    uv run redagent.py
    ```
+- Make sure you have installed the right LLM in the config file.

 5. **Access All Tools**
    - Once both the MCP server and your agent are running, you can access all available simulation tools from your LLM agent.